 Travel is amazing, but wouldn’t it be even better if you could actually save money when traveling?
-Many people think that traveling around the world and taking trips or vacations have to break the bank, but that just couldn’t be further from the truth.
+Many people think that traveling around the world and taking trips or vacations must break the bank, but that just couldn’t be further from the truth.
 With some simple money-saving travel tips, you can easily see the sights and tour the towns without putting a major dent in your wallet.

 And while I’m 100% sure you can save money when traveling, I also believe in order to save your money, you’ve got to make a few life-changes in advance to give yourself a bit of a cushion.

 The first section you see below will give you some great ideas and tips on ways you can save up money BEFORE you take your trip, and then the rest of the tips are geared toward showing how you can save money while you’re actually ON your trip and traveling.

 Ways to Save Money When Traveling